naeemahmaddev426/naeemahmaddev426/README.md

 Laravel Developer | PHP & MySQL | REST APIs

-I am a Laravel Developer with experience building web applications, REST APIs and database-driven systems using PHP and MySQL.
+I am a Laravel Developer with experience in building web applications, REST APIs, and database-driven systems using Laravel, PHP, and MySQL.

 Currently improving my backend development skills and learning Python/FastAPI while focusing on the Laravel ecosystem.
 ## 🚀 Skills